apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/ROUTINE LOAD.md

     8. `strip_outer_array`
         Boolean type, true to indicate that json data starts with an array object and flattens objects in the array object, default value is false.

+    9. `json_root`
+        json_root is a valid JSONPATH string that specifies the root node of the JSON Document.
+The default value is "".

 5. data_source

     The type of data source.
 Current support: